kubernetes-sigs/gateway-api/geps/gep-5093/index.md

 GEP-1651 did not progress past Provisional.
 The blocking concerns were:

 * **`Private` needs decomposition.** It was defined as "routable inside a private network larger than a single cluster (e.g. VPC) and MAY include RFC1918 address space."
-Reviewer comments reveal a need to decompose `Private` into two distinct scopes–a VPC-internal address and a cluster-internal address–with different operational implications (whether kube-proxy captures traffic, whether the address is reachable from adjacent clusters).
+Reviewer comments reveal a need to decompose `Private` into two distinct scopes--a VPC-internal address and a cluster-internal address--with different operational implications (whether kube-proxy captures traffic, whether the address is reachable from adjacent clusters).
 Without that decomposition, a precise definition could not be agreed.
 * **Multi-network Kubernetes.** Concurrent work on multi-network support upstream ([KEP-3700](https://github.com/kubernetes/enhancements/pull/3700)) made any binary classification of "private" feel premature, because the boundary of "the private network" is itself becoming an administrator-defined concept.
 * **Single scope per Gateway is too coarse.** Real deployments provision Gateways with both a public and a cluster-internal address (e.g. an ingress Gateway also reachable from inside the cluster for mesh-internal callers).
 A Gateway-level field cannot express this.
 * **No portable per-address discovery.** Consumers (workloads, agents, egress tooling) had no reliable way to read the reachability of an *individual* address from `status.addresses`, because the scope lived on the Gateway rather than on each address.

 ### GEP-4747: L7 reverse-proxy egress

 The second line of origin is GEP-4747 ([PR \#4746](https://github.com/kubernetes-sigs/gateway-api/pull/4746)), which proposed L7 reverse-proxy egress using the existing `Gateway` resource.
-During review, a portable way to request a cluster-internal address was listed by Gateway API maintainers as the GEP's "biggest requirement"–agents need an IP to connect to and must be able to *programmatically* determine its reachability from the Gateway's status ([\#4746 comment](https://github.com/kubernetes-sigs/gateway-api/pull/4746#issuecomment-4349943298)).
+During review, a portable way to request a cluster-internal address was listed by Gateway API maintainers as the GEP's "biggest requirement"--agents need an IP to connect to and must be able to *programmatically* determine its reachability from the Gateway's status ([\#4746 comment](https://github.com/kubernetes-sigs/gateway-api/pull/4746#issuecomment-4349943298)).

-An initial attempt to absorb that requirement into GEP-4747 (by adding `ClusterIP` as an address type and a Gateway `type` field) caused the GEP to accumulate unrelated debates–TLS policy scoping, open-relay prevention, ingress/egress intent encoding–that were valuable in their own right but not load-bearing for the core egress model.
+An initial attempt to absorb that requirement into GEP-4747 (by adding `ClusterIP` as an address type and a Gateway `type` field) caused the GEP to accumulate unrelated debates--TLS policy scoping, open-relay prevention, ingress/egress intent encoding--that were valuable in their own right but not load-bearing for the core egress model.
 At [howardjohn's](https://github.com/howardjohn) suggestion ([review](https://github.com/kubernetes-sigs/gateway-api/pull/4746#pullrequestreview-4573981917)), the GEP was closed and split into smaller proposals, of which this is the first ([closing comment](https://github.com/kubernetes-sigs/gateway-api/pull/4746#issuecomment-4367626623)).

 The split was deliberate: reachability is a prerequisite for egress, but its scope is broader than egress alone (it also covers internal-only ingress, multi-address Gateways, and discovery by arbitrary consumers).
 Pursuing it here lets GEP-4747 and any companion proposals reference a settled reachability model rather than re-litigating it.